lovell/sharp/README.md

 #### max()

-Preserving aspect ratio, resize the image to the maximum `width` or `height` specified.
+Preserving aspect ratio,
+resize the image to be as large as possible while ensuring its dimensions are less than or equal to the `width` and `height` specified.

+This is equivalent to using the `contain` value of the CSS `background-size` property.

 Both `width` and `height` must be provided via `resize` otherwise the behaviour will default to `crop`.

 #### min()

-Preserving aspect ratio, resize the image to the minimum `width` or `height` specified.
+Preserving aspect ratio,
+resize the image to be as small as possible while ensuring its dimensions are greater than or equal to the `width` and `height` specified.

+This is equivalent to using the `cover` value of the CSS `background-size` property.

 Both `width` and `height` must be provided via `resize` otherwise the behaviour will default to `crop`.